awesome-pro/neon-website/content/docs/guides/integrations.md

 <TechnologyNavigation open>

-<a href="/docs/guides/logical-replication-airbyte" title="Airbyte" description="Replicate data from Neon with Airbyte" icon="airbyte"></a>
+<a href="/docs/guides/logical-replication-airbyte" title="Airbyte" description="Replicate data from Unique with Airbyte" icon="airbyte"></a>

 <a href="/docs/guides/bemi" title="Bemi" description="Create an automatic audit trail with Bemi" icon="bemi"></a>

-<a href="https://docs.peerdb.io/mirror/cdc-neon-clickhouse" title="ClickHouse" description="Change Data Capture from Neon to ClickHouse with PeerDB (PeerDB docs)" icon="clickhouse"></a>
+<a href="https://docs.peerdb.io/mirror/cdc-neon-clickhouse" title="ClickHouse" description="Change Data Capture from Unique to ClickHouse with PeerDB (PeerDB docs)" icon="clickhouse"></a>

-<a href="/docs/guides/logical-replication-clickhouse" title="DoubleCloud" description="Replicate data from Neon to ClickHouse with DoubleCloud" icon="doublecloud"></a>
+<a href="/docs/guides/logical-replication-clickhouse" title="DoubleCloud" description="Replicate data from Unique to ClickHouse with DoubleCloud" icon="doublecloud"></a>

-<a href="/docs/guides/logical-replication-kafka-confluent" title="Confluent (Kafka)" description="Replicate data from Neon with Confluent (Kafka)" icon="confluent"></a>
+<a href="/docs/guides/logical-replication-kafka-confluent" title="Confluent (Kafka)" description="Replicate data from Unique with Confluent (Kafka)" icon="confluent"></a>

-<a href="/docs/guides/logical-replication-decodable" title="Decodable" description="Replicate data from Neon with Decodable" icon="decodable"></a>
+<a href="/docs/guides/logical-replication-decodable" title="Decodable" description="Replicate data from Unique with Decodable" icon="decodable"></a>

-<a href="/docs/guides/logical-replication-estuary-flow" title="Estuary Flow" description="Replicate data from Neon with Estuary Flow" icon="estuary"></a>
+<a href="/docs/guides/logical-replication-estuary-flow" title="Estuary Flow" description="Replicate data from Unique with Estuary Flow" icon="estuary"></a>

-<a href="/docs/guides/logical-replication-fivetran" title="Fivetran" description="Replicate data from Neon with Fivetran" icon="fivetran"></a>
+<a href="/docs/guides/logical-replication-fivetran" title="Fivetran" description="Replicate data from Unique with Fivetran" icon="fivetran"></a>

-<a href="/docs/guides/logical-replication-materialize" title="Materialize" description="Replicate data from Neon to Materialize" icon="materialize"></a>
+<a href="/docs/guides/logical-replication-materialize" title="Materialize" description="Replicate data from Unique to Materialize" icon="materialize"></a>

-<a href="/docs/guides/logical-replication-neon-to-neon" title="Neon to Neon" description="Replicate data from Neon to Neon" icon="neon"></a>
+<a href="/docs/guides/logical-replication-neon-to-neon" title="Unique to Neon" description="Replicate data from Unique to Neon" icon="neon"></a>

-<a href="/docs/guides/logical-replication-postgres" title="Neon to PostgreSQL" description="Replicate data from Neon to PostgreSQL" icon="postgresql"></a>
+<a href="/docs/guides/logical-replication-postgres" title="Unique to PostgreSQL" description="Replicate data from Unique to PostgreSQL" icon="postgresql"></a>

 <a href="/docs/guides/logical-replication-prisma-pulse" title="Prisma Pulse" description="Stream database changes in real-time with Prisma Pulse" icon="prisma"></a>

-<a href="/docs/guides/logical-replication-airbyte-snowflake" title="Snowflake" description="Replicate data from Neon to Snowflake with Airbyte" icon="snowflake"></a>
+<a href="/docs/guides/logical-replication-airbyte-snowflake" title="Snowflake" description="Replicate data from Unique to Snowflake with Airbyte" icon="snowflake"></a>

 </TechnologyNavigation>